Eve (not actual name) has this share list. Through an ISA so LSE only.

 Glencore – copper to rise.
 I’d say hold.

 HSBC – banks more difficult to judge.
-Simply by the signals its a sell, and has been since late September.
+By the signals, its a sell, and has been since late September.

 Petrofac – oil industry has taken a hit.
 However, Petrofac is one of our ‘top buy tips’ based on company numbers.
 Crude oil to increase again in March.
 Hold.

 Premier foods – short term is a probable dip.
-Medium term difficult.
-Unless you know something! again consider a sell.
+Medium-term difficult.
+Consider a sell.

 Quindell – recently increased nicely.
 If you need the cash, sell.
 If not, and you like a bet, then hold.